macformula/racecar/docs/docs/tutorials/hw-debug.md

 ### GDB Commands

-Below are some common GDB commands used for debugging:
+These commands are executed directly in the GDB terminal.

 `load`: Loads the program into the target device's memory.